docksal/docksal/docs/advanced/extend-images.md

 Additionally, `fin build` command is a proxy command to [docker-compose build](https://docs.docker.com/compose/reference/build/) and can be used for more advanced building scenarios.

+Note: it might seems like image is being rebuilt every time project starts, but it really isn't.

+There is no way for Docksal to know if your built image is the latest.
+Even if we checked for `Dockerfile` changes that would not be enough, because `Dockerfile` can use some other files that can change.
+Therefore the best Docksal option is to run `docker-compose build` every time.

+`docker-compose build` launches `docker` which knows what files changed and can compare things.
+If `docker` sees no changes then it does not **actually** rebuild image.
+You see output in the console, but there are no real changes made to images (and output in the console actually says exactly that).
+That output is basically just a check if nothing has changed.
+There is no good way to silence that output as in case there was some error the output would render very useful.